ImperialCollegeLondon/RSEBlog/docs/posts/20241021_hacktoberfest24.md

 ### repositoryr – Saranjeet Kaur Bhogal

-​`repositoryr` is a step by step guide for creating an R package repository.
-This repository itself is structured as a R package that is installable from GitHub.
+​[repositoryr](https://imperialcollegelondon.github.io/repositoryr/) is a step by step guide for creating an R package repository.
+The corresponding [repository](https://github.com/ImperialCollegeLondon/repositoryr) itself is structured as an R package that is installable from GitHub.
 It showcases how `devtools` can be used in RStudio for package development.
 It also provides steps to create a website for an R package using `pkgdown`.

 The activities completed in this project as a part of Hacktoberfest include: